SpiritBaker/Difficulty-and-AI/README.md

 Everything AI:
+- AI is more aggressive on higher difficulty.
 - Stopping AI from releasing a bunch of vassals when it exceeds governing capacity.
 - No debase currency.
 - Restricting AI army movements a bit, AI should behave more defensively.